-Considering its emphasis on literary analysis, writing and linguistics, the nature of the English education field is conducive to independent study in an online learning environment.
-The program requirements for online master's degrees in this area of study are quite similar, if not identical, to on-campus degree plans.
+The program requirements for online master's degrees in English education are quite similar, if not identical, to on-campus degree plans.
 While many of these programs are fully online, on-campus seminars are sometimes required.
 Such English education programs provide students with the skills to teach writing, literature, grammar and reading.
 Students also explore psychological, social and cultural perspectives of education.
 Admission requirements include a bachelor's degree in English or a bachelor's degree in a different field with some English coursework, depending on the school.

 Online Master's in English Education